Badrul-Arefin/badrul-arefin.github.io/cv.md

 - Travel grant from Jubilee donation, K & A Wallenberg Foundation, Sweden.
 - Travel grant from Stockholm University.
 - Travel grant from the Department of Molecular Biosciences,Stockholm University.
-- Received 50% grant of the conference fee for ESF-EMBO Symposium: 400 Euro
+- Received 50% grant of the conference fee for ESF-EMBO Symposium.